GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I_ex2.md

 :::
 ::::

-# Exercise 2: Creating a Flood Situation Map of Larkana, Pakistan
+# Exercise 2: Creating a Flood Situation Map of Larkana, Pakistan <a id="exercise-2-creating-a-flood-situation-map-of-larkana-pakistan"></a>

 ::::{grid} 2
 :::{grid-item-card}